Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters: Conclusions and Future Research

 Another promising direction for future work is the mathematical formalization of the conditions under which optimal treatment assignments can be learned from data.
 In causal effect estimation, several studies have proposed mathematical assumptions to characterize the conditions under which causal effects can be consistently estimated from data.
 Well-known examples include SUTVA~\citep{cox1958planning}, ignorability~\citep{rosenbaum1983central}, back-door criterion~\citep{pearl2009causality}, front-door criterion~\citep{pearl2009causality}, transportability~\citep{pearl2011transportability}, and other assumptions for the identification of causal effects using instrumental variables~\citep{angrist1996identification}.
 The perspective presented in this paper suggests that such assumptions are not necessary to learn optimal treatment assignments from data.
 As an example, assuming the unconfoundedness assumption is violated and the selection mechanism producing the confounding is a function of the causal effect---so that the larger the causal effect the stronger the selection---then (intuitively) the ranking of the preferred treatment alternatives should be preserved in the confounded setting, allowing the estimation of optimal treatment assignment policies from data.
 Mathematically formalizing such settings and linking them to real-world applications is a promising direction for future research.

 The results discussed here also suggest that machine learning procedures that combine multiple sources of data (e.g., observational and experimental data) could conceivably lead to better intervention decisions by optimizing the trade-off between confounding bias and supervised learning errors.
 Hence, another promising area for future research in causal decision making is the development of methods that can combine multiple sources of data.
-There have been several pioneering efforts to combine observational and experimental data for causal inference~\citep{peysakhovich2016combining,rosenman2020combining,kallus2018removing,fernandez2020combining,athey2020combining}, but most of them with the intention of estimating causal effects (rather than treatment assignment policies).
+Several pioneering efforts to combine observational and experimental data for causal inference have been made~\citep{peysakhovich2016combining,rosenman2020combining,kallus2018removing,fernandez2020combining,athey2020combining}, but most have the intention of estimating causal effects (rather than treatment assignment policies).
 Another interesting direction for the development of new methods is to try ``clever'' experimentation.
 For instance, decision makers could focus on running randomized experiments in parts of the feature space where the confounding is particularly hurtful for decision making, resulting in higher returns on their experimentation budget.
-Recent efforts seeking to maximize the decision making benefits of randomized controlled trials while minimizing experimentation costs~\citep{feit2019test,simester2020efficiently,gangarapu2020multi,miller2020test} suggest that this is a particularly promising research direction.
+Recent efforts seeking to maximize the decision-making benefits of randomized controlled trials while minimizing experimentation costs~\citep{feit2019test,simester2020efficiently,gangarapu2020multi,miller2020test} suggest that this is a particularly promising research direction.